ejpcmac/xgen/README.md

 * `stream_data`
 * `ex_doc`

-You can choose to add package information, a license, and a `CONTRIBUTING.md` to your project.
+You can choose to add a supervision tree, Distillery, package information, a license, and a `CONTRIBUTING.md` to your project.
+A Git repository is automatically initialised, with an opt-out option.

+### Nerves project

+Nerves project are already configured with a release.
+In addition to the options available in a standard project, you can add a network configuration that works out of the box.

 ## Installation